Every day at school, a feverish nightmare was likely to occur. Back then, I was unaware of my learning disability and knew nothing of dyslexia.

 The thrill of saying things never before dared on your tongue, hearing the delicious sounds pass your lips and the response you will surely get from your partner, is too exhilarating not to try.

-For the hesitant, blushing first timers, I suggest you begin when your lips are close to your partner’s ear.
-That way they can be whispered.
-If this is completely out of character for you, what you say does not have to be something you expect someone with Tourette’s to say.
+For the hesitant, blushing first-timers, I suggest you begin when your lips are close to your partner’s ear.
+That way, they can be whispered.
+If this is completely out of character for you, what you say does not have to sound as though you are suffering from Trouette’s sydrome.
 You could just moan.
 I kid you not.
 Making pleasurable sounds, just loud enough for you and your partner to hear, while cuddling and caressing will heighten arousal.

 Many women will admit that…